 By checking out your reach metrics, you can see how many people have seen your video.
 By checking out your follower growth, you can see which videos are converting your viewers into your followers.

 Tweets that contain videos receive 10 times more engagement than a plain tweet.
 That’s why you should not forget this marketing platform for your campaigns.

 For Twitter, you need to pay close attention to the following metrics:

-- Completion rate: If you have a high completion rate, it means that the audience loves and is intrigued by your video.
-But if your completion rate is low, you should evaluate your video and look for ways on how you can improve and optimize it.
+- Completion rate: If you have a high completion rate, it means that the audience loves and finds your videos intriguing.
+But if your completion rate is low, you should evaluate your video and look for ways to improve and optimize it.

 - Call-to-action clicks: Twitter is the best platform where you can promote links to your website, Facebook page, and other platforms.
 Plus, it is the only platform where you can put your call-to-action point-blank.

 This is the go-to video sharing channel, so you shouldn’t miss out on what this platform has to offer.
-To determine if your video marketing campaign is working well, you should take a look at the watch time of your videos.
+To determine if your video marketing campaign is working well, you should look at your videos’ watch time.

-YouTube places great importance on the watch time of the videos uploaded on its site.
-When your videos have high watch time, you can gain a better ranking in the search results of this engine, and your video is more likely to be organically suggested to users.
+YouTube places great importance on watch time.
+When your videos have high watch time, you can gain a better ranking in the YouTube search engine results, and your video is more likely to be organically suggested to users.